michaeldeongreen/angular7-amp-appinsights-demo/README.md

 # Overview

 This guide provides a general overview of the components that allow for Azure Media Player Telemetry to be sent to Azure Application Insights.
 The classes discussed in this README are located in the *app-diagnostics* folder.
-Please the the blog link in the *External Resources* section for an overview of how the Angular application works.
+Please see the blog link in the *External Resources* section for an overview of how the Angular application works.

 ## Dependencies:
 * [applicationinsights-js](https://www.npmjs.com/package/applicationinsights-js)